-The next downside is that once you have success, the number of competitors may increase, and competitors, in general, can quickly move in.
+The next downside is that once you succeed, the number of competitors may increase, and competitors, in general, can quickly move in.

-So it is crucial to make sure you develop a real estate niche with a certain degree of barriers to entry.
+So it is crucial to ensure you develop a real estate niche with a certain degree of barriers to entry.